CSNG-MFF/Arkheia/README.md

-Sure, here is a revised README file for your MERN application:

 # Arkheia

-Arkheia is a MERN application with the following prerequisites:
+Arkheia is a MERN application responsible for the analyzation of simulation results with the following prerequisites:

 - Node.js: v20.7.0 or later (Use Nodeman for easy management)
 - MongoDB: v2.0.0 or later